 After you check in and unpack, head over to Old Town Square.
-Lined with pastel Baroque buildings reminiscent of classic fairy tales, the city centre provides a perfect hub to grab a beer or coffee and people-watch in between catching the sights.
-The 600-year-old square is home to many monuments and historic buildings, including the Astronomical Clock, Old Town Hall and the Church of Our Lady before Týn.
+Lined with pastel Baroque buildings reminiscent of classic fairy tales, the city centre brims with perfect spots to grab a beer or coffee and people-watch in between catching the sights.
+This 600-year-old square is home to many of the city’s finest historic monuments and buildings, including the Astronomical Clock, Old Town Hall and the Church of Our Lady Before Týn.

-You can easily spend a day exploring the gardens, museums and tombs of Prague Castle.
-Considered the world’s oldest castle, the structure dates back to the 9th century and has been the seat of power for the country’s emperors, kings and presidents.
-At the centre of the complex stands the Gothic gem St. Vitus Cathedral, a perfect place to gaze at the Art Nouveau stained glass windows, designed by iconic Czech artist Alfons Mucha.
+You could easily spend a day exploring the gardens, museums and tombs of Prague Castle.
+The structure, which dates back to the ninth century, has been a seat of power for Czech emperors, kings and presidents alike.
+At the centre of the complex stands the Gothic St. Vitus Cathedral with its striking stained-glass windows by Art Nouveau artist Alphonse Mucha.

-When you want to combine historic architecture with great shopping, Wenceslas Square is the place to go.
-Just a short walk from Old Town, the Square was originally a horse market in the Middle Ages, so it makes sense that now it’s the city’s main shopping centre.
-The area also functions as the meeting place for most of Prague’s public gatherings, from protests and rallies to parades and celebrations.
-The famous statue of St. Wenceslas perched on his horse sits near the National Museum, located at one end of the square.
+If you want to combine historic architecture with excellent shopping opps, Wenceslas Square is the place to head.
+Just a short walk from the Old Town, this square was originally a horse market in the Middle Ages, so it makes sense that it’s now the city’s main shopping area.
+The square also functions as the go-to spot for big public gatherings, from protests and rallies to parades and celebrations.
+The famous statue of St. Wenceslas perched on his horse sits near the National Museum at one end of the square.

-Prague boasts countless beer gardens throughout the city, but Letna features one of the best views to pair with your Pilsner.
-Sitting on top of a hill overlooking the Vltava River, Letna Beer Garden is little more than a collection of picnic tables and food stands.
-However, once the sun comes out, the area is bustling with locals and their dogs, snapping beer-guzzling selfies with the city’s spires providing the perfect background.
-During the summer, the garden also hosts outdoors movies and occasional live music events.
+Prague boasts countless beer gardens, but Letná offers first-class views to pair with your Pilsner.
+Atop a hill overlooking the Vltava river, this is little more than a collection of picnic tables and food stands.
+However, once the sun comes out, the area bustles with locals and their dogs, here to enjoy the spire-filled cityscape.
+During summer, the garden also hosts outdoor film screenings and the occasional concert.

-Those interested in Prague’s local music scene should make sure to pay a visit to MeetFactory, a gallery and performance space located in a somewhat isolated area of the city’s southwest.
+Those interested in Prague’s music scene should make sure to visit MeetFactory, a gallery and performance space in a somewhat isolated area of the city’s south-west.
 Don’t let the train tracks and industrial surroundings fool you into thinking you’re in the wrong place.
-Whether you’re visiting during a daytime flea market or taking in an evening concert, you’re certain to be mingling among Prague’s trendiest creatives.
+Whether you’re visiting during a daytime flea market or taking in an evening concert, you’re certain to be mingling among Prague’s edgiest folk.

-Did you know there’s a little bit of Paris in Prague?
-A scaled-down Eiffel Tower located at the top of Petřín Hill, to be precise.
-While it’s not an exact replica of the famous French landmark, it does offer a nice lookout from the hillside.
-(If you’re a stargazer, you can survey the heavenly bodies from Štefánik’s Observatory, which is located nearby.)
-Once you’ve had your fill of views, take a stroll through the idyllic cherry blossom orchards that paint the landscape with cotton candy-coloured delight in spring.
+Did you know there’s a little slice of Paris in Prague?
+A scaled-down Eiffel Tower at the top of Petřín Hill, to be precise.
+While it’s not an exact replica of the famous French landmark, it does offer a decent lookout from the hillside.
+(If you’re a wannabe stargazer, you should also make for Štefánik’s Observatory nearby.)
+Once you’ve had your fill of vistas, stroll through the idyllic cherry blossom orchards that paint the landscape a pleasant candy floss colour in spring.

-Czechs are very proud of their artists and never waste an opportunity to put them on display.
-One of the best places to educate yourself about Prague’s artistic tastes is Museum Kampa, located on the east bank of Kampa Island.
-The modern art museum features collections and exhibitions of contemporary Czech and Central European artists.
-The sculpture garden and surrounding park provides the perfect respite from the crowded city centre.
+Czechs are proud of their artistic heritage and never waste an opportunity to show off their most famous sons and daughters.
+One of the best places to educate yourself about Prague’s art history is Museum Kampa, on the east bank of Kampa Island.
+This modern art museum features exhibitions of contemporary Czech and Central European artists.
+The sculpture garden and surrounding park provide the perfect respite from the crowded city centre.

-So you’ve spent all day wandering down Prague’s narrow streets, visiting museums and churches.
-Now it’s time for a little nightlife.
-At first glance, Palác Lucerna looks like the entry to a metro station.
-For many locals, the multipurpose centre symbolises the dream of a modern city, where cultural and commercial forces unite.
-The complex houses a music club, theatre and concert hall as well as a mix of restaurants and bars, making it perfect for a night out.
+So you’ve spent all day wandering Prague’s narrow streets, ticking off all those marvellous museums and churches.
+Might it be time for some nightlife?
+At first glance, Palác Lucerna looks like the entrance to a metro station.
+Inside, however, you’ll find a cultural complex that houses a club, theatre and concert hall, as well as a mix of restaurants and bars.
+There are few better nights out.